NexPlayer/Android-SDK/advanced.md

 - NEXPLAYER\_ASYNC\_CMD\_START\_STREAMING
 - NEXPLAYER\_ASYNC\_CMD\_START\_STORE\_STREAM

-Success or failure of the operation can be determined by checking theresultargument passed toonAsync- CmdComplete.
+Success or failure of the operation can be determined by checking the result argument passed to onAsyncCmdComplete.
 If the result is 0, the media was successfully opened; if it is any other value, the operation failed.

 **Parameters**